-When people have access to good medical care, they are more likely to succeed in school and work and to have a better quality of life.
+When people are healthy they are more likely to succeed in school and work and to have a better quality of life.
 Your support through United Way helps to build a stronger community by fighting for every person to have access to physical and mental health care to provide better futures.

 Health Insurance Enrollment